disrpt/sharedtask2025/data/eng.erst.gum/README.md

 For more details see: https://gucorpling.org/gum

-## DISRPT 2023 Shared Task Information
+## DISRPT 2025 Shared Task Information

-For the DISRPT 2023 shared task on elementary discourse unit segmentation, only 11 open text genres were included with plain text, while the remaining twelfth genre, containing Reddit forum discussions, **must be reconstructed** using the script in `utils/process_underscore_2024.py` (see main repository README).
+For the DISRPT 2025 shared task on elementary discourse unit segmentation, only 15 open text genres were included with plain text, while the remaining genre, containing Reddit forum discussions, **must be reconstructed** using the script in `utils/process_underscore_2025.py` (see main repository README).
 Following the 2023 shared task, four more genres were added (court, essay, letter and podcast were not included in 2023).